bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 1. Make sure that the M3 screws on the front and back end caps of the battery and electronics enclosure using the M2.5 hex driver.
 If you are able to tighten one or more, attempt the vacuum test again.

 2. Make sure that the penetrators on the battery and electronics enclosure are fully tightened.
 Check by attempting to loosen by hand.
-If you are able to tighten one or more, attempt the vacuum test again.
+If you are able to loosen one or more, tighten them then attempt the vacuum test again.

 3. Make sure that all of the O-rings are installed in the penetrators.
 If any are missing, install then attempt the vacuum test again.